mikesson/hipster-apim-demo-addons/README.md

 1. Publish the Hipster Shop API via Apigee

+(!TBD: IP address of target server to fetch from a previous variable to point to right ingress-IP in proxy bundle, and other API Proxy changes in general to make CORS work properly)

 - 1.1 Run init.sh script to (1) deploy API Proxy, (2) create API Product and (3) adjust API Spec
 	- when promoted, enter your Apigee username and password
 	- when promoted, enter the target Apigee organization and environment